Clicky

 The Off Chance

-Then there is the off chance that your pump on your watercraft is not making a perfect seal to the body.
+Then there is the off chance that your jet pump on your jet ski is not making a perfect seal to the body.

-When this happens, it just starts sucking air, and it will be slow to take off.
+When this happens, the jet ski just starts sucking air, and it will be slow taking off.
 This is rare to happen and doesn’t usually happen on its own.
 It happens when the pump is not put together correctly, which is super rare.
 This whole pump not lining up is so rare, I was not going to put it in.
+This is pretty bad and requires you to take the craft in for repairs.

 Another oddity but does have a greater chance of happening is a spinning wear ring.
 The wear ring fits super tight in the housing and the tolerances between it and the impeller are super tight – it’s got to be if you want proper thrust.
 Sometimes the wear ring will start to spin and make things all crazy.